 - 4x points on dining

 - 4x points on the first $25,000 at U.S. supermarkets (then 1x points)

 - 3x points on flights booked through an airline or on AmexTravel.com

 - 1x points on everything else

 You can redeem your Membership Rewards for award travel through AmexTravel.com or the airline and hotel point transfer partners.
-Another travel benefit you can easily maximize is the annual $100 airline fee credit.
+The annual fee is $250 (See Rates & Fees).